advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter7.md

     and B1/B2, A1 and A2 will both be seen before A, which will in turn be seen before S. However, there is no guarantee that B1 or B2 is seen before A.)

-    The algorithm is described in the paper °∞Dynamic Programming Strikes Back°± by Neumann and Moerkotte.
-There is a somewhat extended version of the paper (that also contains a few corrections) in Moerkotte's treatise °∞Building Query Compilers°±.
+    The algorithm is described in the paper "Dynamic Programming Strikes Back" by Neumann and Moerkotte.
+There is a somewhat extended version of the paper (that also contains a few corrections) in Moerkotte's treatise "Building Query Compilers".
 Some critical details are still missing, which we've had to fill in ourselves.
 We don't currently implement the extension to generalized hypergraphs, but it should be fairly straightforward to do later.